 Be aware that this will affect the price of the product so if you’re looking to stick to a budget you may have to sacrifice speeds to achieve your goal.

 Connectivity plays a major part in transfer speeds which vary depending on the USB type you opt for.
-The most popular choice is the USB 3 which will in theory should produce transfer rates of up to 5GB/sec.
-However, in real world situations you’re more likely to achieve 300MB/sec.
+The most popular choice is the USB 3 which will in theory produce transfer rates of up to 5GB/sec.
+However, in real-world situations, you’re more likely to achieve 300MB/sec.

 Other popular connections include USB-Type C and USB 3.1 gen 2 which not every computer has access to.
 That being said, if you are lucky enough to have the option of these 2 ports you’ll have access to much faster speeds and better efficiency.

 New technology has seen the invention of Thunderbolt 3 connection which has a maximum speeds of 40Gb/sec which is seriously impressive.
 The issue with this, however, is bottlenecking.
 You will be bottlenecked well before you reach these speeds as the drive itself isn’t able to perform at such speeds.
 None the less it’s a look into the future of what is possible.

 RPM speed is something that is likely to be extinct in the coming year thanks to the new technology of solid-state drives which no longer uses a disk.
 RPM, as many will know, stands for revolutions per minute and relates to how fast the physical disk can move in order to find the file you’re wanting to use.

 In a nutshell, the higher the RPM the faster the hard drive is.
 Simple.
 The RPM will affect the cost of the hard drive but not hugely so try and source the quickest possible.
 Ultimately we would steer you towards SSD which makes use of new technology altogether boasting hugely improved speeds across the board.
 But we understand that isn’t always affordable.

 Our 5 Best External Hard Drives